uw-ipd/RoseTTAFold2NA/README.md

 ../run_RF2NA.sh rna_pred rna_binding_protein.fa R:RNA.fa
 # run Protein/dsDNA prediction
 ../run_RF2NA.sh dna_pred dna_binding_protein.fa D:DNA.fa
 ```
+### Inputs
-The first argument to the script is the output folder; remaining arguments are fasta files for individual chains in the structure.
-Use the tags `P:xxx.fa` `R:xxx.fa` `D:xxx.fa` `S:xxx.fa` and `PR:xxx.fa` to specify protein, RNA, dsDNA, ssDNA, and paired protein/RNA respectively (default is protein).
+* The first argument to the script is the output folder
+* The remaining arguments are fasta files for individual chains in the structure.
+Use the tags `P:xxx.fa` `R:xxx.fa` `D:xxx.fa` `S:xxx.fa` to specify protein, RNA, double-stranded DNA, and single-stranded DNA, respectively.
+Use the tag `PR:xxx.fa` to specify paired protein/RNA.
 Each chain is a separate file; 'D' will automatically generate a complementary DNA strand to the input strand.

+### Expected outputs
-Outputs are written to the folder `dna_pred` and `rna_pred`.
+* Outputs are written to the folder provided as the first argument (`dna_pred` and `rna_pred`).

-## Expected outputs
+* Model outputs are placed in a subfolder, `models` (e.g., `dna_pred.models`)
-You will get a prediction with estimated per-residue LDDT in the B-factor column (`models/model_00.pdb`)
+* You will get a predicted structre with estimated per-residue LDDT in the B-factor column (`models/model_00.pdb`)
+* You will get a numpy `.npz` file (`models/model_00.npz`).
+This can be read with `numpy.load` and contains three tables (L=complex length):
+   - dist (L x L x 37) - the predicted distogram
+   - lddt (L) - the per-residue predicted lddt
+   - pae (L x L) - the per-residue pair predicted error